adityachaudharycode/MentorVerse/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
-I will merge if i find it interesting and helping for project Feel free to contribute and contact.
+I will merge if i find it interesting and helping for the project Feel free to contribute and contact.

 ## License for our project👇
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Development Team are as follows 👇